fatcatZF/WavenetNRI/README.md

 ## Results
 We use Excel to analyze our results.
 The results are listed in the Excel workbooks in the **results** folder.
 ### Ablation Study
 We verify the effects of our changes to the original NRI by the ablation study.
-The recall and precision of the experiments based on group mitre are listed in the workbook `ablationResults_new.xlsx`.
-The rankings are listed in the workbook `rankAblation.xlsx`.
+The recall and precision based on Group Mitre of the experiments are listed in the workbook **ablationResults_new.xlsx**.
+The rankings are listed in the workbook **rankAblation.xlsx**.
 We visualise the average rankings with CD diagrams (corresponding to Figure 5.3 and Figure 5.4 in the thesis).
-The code to plot the CD diagrams is in the file `Rank Evaluation (new).ipynb`.
+The code to plot the CD diagrams is in the file **Rank Evaluation (new).ipynb**.
 ### WavenetNRI vs Baselines
+We compare WavenetNRI with other baselines.
+The recall and precision of the experiments are listed in the workbook **experimentsResults_new.xlsx**.
+The rankings are listed in the workbook **rankExperiments.xlsx**.
+We visualise the average rankings with CD diagrams (corresponing to Figure 5.5 and Figure 5.6 in the thesis).
+The code to plot the CD diagrams is in the file **Rank Evaluation (new).ipynb**.
+### Confusion Matrices
+We compute the true negative rate (tn), false positive rate (fp), false negative rate (fn) and true positive rate (tp) of the pairwise classification-based methods and visualise them with confusion matrices (corresponding to Figure 7.3 to Figure 7.6 in the thesis).
+The results are listed in the workbook **confusionMatrices_new.xlsx**.
+The code to compute the four measurements and plot confusion matrices can be found in **Confusion Matrix.ipynb**.
 ### Assumption of Unsupervised Training
+To validate the assumption of unsupervised training, we plot the edge acuracy and mse of NRI and WavenetNRI during unsupervised training (Figure 7.7 to 7.10 in the thesis).
+The code to plot the edge acuracy and mse can be found in **Unsupervised Assumption.ipynb**.

 ## References
 <a id="1">[1]</a>